-To remedy Respondent's violation of Section 7, the ALJ ordered divestiture of St. Luke's to a Commission-approved buyer.
-ID 204-11.
-Respondent argues that, assuming we find liability, divestiture is not necessary to restore the competition eliminated by the Joinder.
-Respondent urges us, instead, to select an injunctive remedy that requires ProMedica to establish separate and independent managed care contract negotiating teams for St. Luke's and ProMedica's legacy hospitals.
+67 As of the time of the hearing, Mercy had not noticed any measurable market share impact as a result of its 1DF 756.
+See 1DF 756.
+S separate and independent managed care contract negotiating teams for St. Luke's and ProMedica's legacy hospitals.
 Respondent asserts that its proposed remedy, which is patterned after the Commission's remedy in Evanston, cures any anticompetitive effects of the Joinder while addressing concerns about St. Luke's viability as an independent hospital.
 Respondent also argues that an order that requires ProMedica to divest St. Luke's to an acquirer, instead of allowing the parties simply to unwind the Joinder, goes beyond restoring competition to its pre-Joinder state and is, therefore, overbroad and punitive.
 RAppB 40-45.